aashrith-madasu/CSD_Lab/Lab3b/README.md

    ```
    Generates a test case with "num_op" number of operations.
 Each operation can be a read/write which is choosen randomly.
 In write operation, the **in** input is choosen randomly as well.

+* **NOTE:** Ensure that the "num_op" is less than 1000 operations.
+This constraint is because of some formatting issues in the .cmp file.

 ## Report
 Here is the link to the report :  https://docs.google.com/document/d/1hBYTU5VaMvdt58smAtI891O0P1pA1AHugNoFQTLdzNY/edit?usp=sharing